MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Research/ProduceConsumePodService/README.md

 In a single `Node` a generator `Pod` sends a message to the filter `Pod` when the user signals the generator `Pod`.
 Both `Pod`s are accessible from the outside because of `NodePort`.
-You can also use an `Ingress` and an `Ingress Controller` as a single point on entry.
+You can use an `Ingress` and an `Ingress Controller` as a single point on entry.
+You can use an API Gateway, Ambassador, which is more powerful then an `Ingress`.
 `ConfigMap` allows resources like `Deployment`s to be reconfigured.

 ### Microservices